Code-Institute-Submissions/Home-library/README.md

-# Milestone Project 2 - Books
+# Milestone Project 2 - Home - library

 <p>This project is about my home library collection.
 While most spaces in a home are meant for everyday routines, there's something special about a library that's strictly reserved for relaxation.